 About

-My research, teaching, and writing focus on Premodern Europe and the Mediterranean within a global context, especially rooted in questions of gender studies, spatiality, and materiality.
+My research, teaching, and writing focus on Premodern Europe and the Mediterranean within a global context, especially rooted in questions of gender studies, spatiality, and materiality within the environment.
 These themes can provide the tools and the energy to build commonalities and celebrate diversities in society.
 In the broadest sense my scholarship examines the means by which artistic creation, patronage, collection, and exchange make women’s lives visible, as revealed through close study of the objects and materials that were created by and for them within the larger socio-political context.

-My definition of material culture is widely writ and I offer my audience multiple avenues to examine past cultures and periods in the forms of precious jewels, carved ivory, wood, and stone, the painted page and wall, the woven textile, fired ceramic and glass, and cast metalwork.
+My definition of material culture is widely writ and I offer my audience multiple avenues to examine past cultures and periods in the forms of precious jewels, carved ivory, wood, and stone, the painted page and wall, the woven textile, fired ceramic and glass, cast metalwork, the land itself.
 I approach these objects spatially to include both the exterior and interior spaces framing them as well as the ritual and journeys that often joined them together.
-I bring my research interests in cross-cultural interaction directly into my writing and teaching, drawing on time-tested as well as innovative sources and always forging links between these eras of the past and how they impact and are relevant to current events, the larger public, and our community.

 Therefore I increasingly look to how digital art history, museum curation, and cultural heritage can visualize the past in ways which enhance our ability to study and see its many facets.
 Tools that I use to enhance my own, my students, and the larger public’s research and questions include: